X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 NOTICE: This file uses two trailing spaces on some lines to indicate line breaks for GitHub's Markdown flavor.
 Do not remove!
 ********************************************************************************
+New styling features were used in this document and may not render correctly
+when viewed on github.
+PDF output appears correct.
 -->

 ## Table of BASIC statements and functions